kzukov/snake.js/readme.md

 ## Known bugs

-- Supports only 60 Hz monitors
+- Works only on 60 Hz monitors